 When you give yourself unconditional love, it becomes both your guide and your shield.
 Truly, no one can love someone else unless you first know how to love yourself.
 That means saying no to even your #Twin when he or she has hurt you.

 "But, I want to be with my #Twin...I don't want to push them away."
 You didn't.
 Your "#Twin" left.
-Don't let anyone in your life who has not first PROVEN they are worthy.
+Don't let anyone into your life who has not first PROVEN they are worthy.

 When you love yourself unconditionally, it means removing conditions others place on love, too.
 When a person loves you, he or she also respects you.
 That respect includes caring for your health, your safety, your finances, your emotional and psychological well-being, and, caring that you live in a safe, healthy environment.
 When I first read about the #TwinFlame narrative, what bothered me most was the pattern of abandonment and abuse that seemed to be accepted as a standard or "normal" part of the journey.

 I'm sorry, but abuse of any kind is totally unacceptable.
 You will never forget the person you consider to be your #Twin.
 You will never not love that individual, no matter how much you have suffered.
 The connection is real.
 Harvard University published proof in 2014 that telepathy between strangers was real, so yes, when you are deeply connected to another person, it's likely you can "receive" at least simple images.
 BUT, if you can't verify what you believe to be telepathy, or some variation of psychic connection with a person you love, you cannot assign meaning to it.
 You just can't.
 When you do assign unverified meaning, you cross a psychological line.
 Where does reality end, and fantasy begin???